Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Mechanism Of Injury

-The richly innervated fat pad can become irritated due to direct trauma to the anterior aspect of the knee or during the course of time.
+The richly innervated fat pad located just below the kneecap can become irritated due to direct trauma to the anterior aspect of the knee or can occur overtime.

 Signs And Symptoms